oumi-ai/oumi/docs/get_started/installation.md

 - Python 3.9 or later
 - pip (Python package installer)
-- Git (for cloning the repository)
+- Git (if cloning the repository; required for steps 1 and 2)

 We recommend using a virtual environment to install Oumi.
 You can find instructions for setting up a conda environment in the {doc}`development/dev_setup` guide.